How Warren Buffett Views Global Supply Chains With Investments

 The Buffett Perspective

 He views these networks as mechanisms for sustaining pricing power.
 Look at Coca-Cola.
 The genius of the Coke model isn’t just the syrup recipe; it’s the franchise bottling network.
 By localizing the heavy, capital-intensive bottling and distribution process across the globe, Coke radically reduces its exposure to cross-border freight costs and foreign exchange translation drag.
 The parent company takes the royalty, the local bottler takes the capital intensity.
-That structural advantage is what allows you to hold a position for thirty years without getting shaken out.
+That structural advantage is what allows you to hold a position for thirty years without getting shaken out by temporary transportation spikes.

 Similarly, BNSF is a foundational asset.
 The railroad doesn’t deal with microchip shortages; it moves the physical volume of the continent.
 It is a toll bridge on the U.S. economy.
 When inflation spikes, the railroad adjusts pricing.
 When supply chains nearshore to Mexico or the US, the freight still has to move.
 The scale required to build a competing rail network is mathematically impossible today, giving Buffett the ultimate margin of safety.
-Yet, the friction is real: holding highly cyclical transport assets through a recession tests your behavioral discipline as volumes dry up.
+Yet, the live tracking error becomes uncomfortable when holding highly cyclical transport assets through a recession as volumes dry up.
+It tests your behavioral discipline.

 Buffett plans for variance.
 He knows that macro models forecasting perpetual stability are fundamentally flawed.
 The realization that a fund’s marketing often glosses over severe logistical vulnerabilities found deep in the 10-K is a harsh lesson for DIY investors.
 Buffett buys businesses that carry the working capital and inventory buffers necessary to survive the ugly years, rather than those optimized solely for the best-case scenario.